philgoood84/PokerHandEvaluator/cpp/README.md

 Player 2: 2c 9h

-Both player have a full house.
+Both players have full houses.
 But player 1 only has a full house with 4, while player 2 has a full house with 9, which is stronger.

-The expected result is player 2 has a stronger hand than player 1, hence the return value of the evaluation is lower than player 1.
+The expected result is player 2 has a stronger hand than player 1, hence the return value of the evaluation of player 2 is lower than player 1.

 ### C++ methods